ChewyJetpack/Emil-Smith-2018/user/pages/home/_clever_veloceraptor/clever.md

         - company: BPL Marketing
           title: Digital Designer (mid-senior level)
           date: July 2015 - Present
-          description: Helping to build a digital, web-focused department, to bring web design and development in-house.
-Working on campaign concepts through to delivery, designing, building and maintaining both small and large web projects for a varied range of clients.
-Specialising in UI/UX, including wireframing, prototyping, designing user flows and finished products.
-Seeing my design work through to development alongside back end developers on a range of platforms.
+          description:
+            "* Helped to build the company's first in-house digital, web-focused department

+            * Designed, built and maintained both small and large web projects

+            * Specialised in UI/UX; wireframing, prototyping, designing user flows and visuals

+            * Saw design through to deployment alongside back end developers on a range of platforms

+            * Established DevOps such as version control, deployment, tech stack and more"
         - company: Twotwentyseven
           title: Digital Designer (mid level)
           date: June 2013 - July 2015
+          description:
+            "* Worked as a member of a very small, fast paced team

+            * Produced web designs and full builds

-          description: Working as a member of a very small, fast paced team, delivering high quality design and development solutions to varied clients, including eCommerce websites build with Shopify and using the Liquid templating language, and numerous websites for reputable London restaurants.
-Playing a key role in establishing company coding standards and best practices such as naming conventions, code structure and operational practices.
+            * Shopify eCommerce using Liquid as an official Shopify partner

+            * Played a key role in establishing company coding standards and best practices such as naming conventions, code structure and operational practices"
         - company: Amobee
           title: Digital Designer (junior level)
           date: July 2012 - July 2013
+          description:
-          description: Designing mobile display advertising and rich media experiences for global campaigns, alongside a small team of designers.
-Experimenting with concepts such as augmented reality, developing efficient solutions to streamline internal processes and looking for ways to improve our creative offering with custom code.
-Introducing new capabilities to the company by creating responsive designs, custom mobile websites/landing pages and HTML5 animated banners.
-Renovating existing processes with more efficient methods by using scripts to automate tasks which previously took hundreds of work hours to complete, specifically in banner exporting processes.
+            "* Designed mobile display advertising and rich media experiences for global campaigns

+            * Experimented with concepts such as augmented reality

+            * Developed efficient solutions to streamline internal processes and looking for ways to improve our creative offering with custom code.

+            * Introduced new capabilities to the company by creating responsive designs, custom mobile websites/landing pages and HTML5 animated banners.

+            * Renovated existing processes with more efficient methods by using scripts to automate tasks which previously took hundreds of work hours to complete"

 education: